ikushum/Vuetifyjs-plugin/README.md

 This plugin provides support for Vuetify.js in PyCharm.
 It provides intelligent Vuetify-specific code completion, navigation, and refactoring.

-This project is an initiative from developer of Aayulogic Pvt Ltd based in Kathmandu.
+This project is an initiative from developers of Aayulogic Pvt Ltd based in Kathmandu.